Trespass: Children of late bizman threaten to sue family – The Sun Nigeria

 Lukman Olabiyi

-The children of a late businessman, Alhaji Afisu Ologolo of Eti-Osa Local Government, Lagos State has threatened to drag the Ojomu Chieftancy Family before the court in order to give account on how their father’s land was sold.
+The children of a late businessman, Alhaji Afisu Ologolo, of Eti-Osa Local Government Area of Lagos State has threatened to drag the Ojomu Chieftancy Family before the court in order to give account on how their father’s land was allegedly sold.

 Chukwu alleged that the chieftancy family took advantage of the deceased death to trespass on his property and sold it without his family’s consent.